arnejad/FLBS/readme.md

 # A Fast and Light Brain MRI Segmentatin Framework for Clinical Applications

 This code is an implementation of the our paper ([IEEEXplore](https://ieeexplore.ieee.org/document/9871715/)) in EMBC 2022.

-This framework is a method for brain segmentation for clinical use.
+This is a framework for brain segmentation for clinical use.
 For this reason our approach works with the minimum GPU requirements and reasonable time.

 ![Segmenation result](./patch_seg_res.jpg)